A robust optimization approach for dynamic traffic signal control with emission considerations: Signal control with emission constraints

-This section formulates emission constraints for a class of more general macroscopic relationships, namely, piecewise affine functions.
-Since any continuous function can be approximated by a piecewise affine function, the formulation provided below will accommodate a large number of potential macroscopic relationships not yet presented in this paper.
-In order to retain linearity in the constraints, we consider two types of piecewise affine relationships, namely, convex piecewise affine and concave piecewise affine.
+This section formulates the emission constraints for a class of more general macroscopic relationships, namely, piecewise affine functions.
+Since any continuous function can be approximated by a piecewise affine function, the formulation provided below will accommodate a wider range of macroscopic relationships not yet presented in this paper.
+In order to retain linearity in the constraints, we consider two types of piecewise affine relationships: convex piecewise affine and concave piecewise affine.
+Given the same objective to be minimized, convexity and concavity in the macroscopic relationship render completely different structures of the robust optimization and the MILP reformulation.
+More specifically, the convex piecewise affine constraint essentially means that \underline{all} affine pieces can be bounded from above by a prescribed level in the worst case scenario.
+In contrast, the concave piecewise affine constraint means that \underline{at least one} affine piece can be bounded from above in the worst case scenario.
+Such a difference looms large, especially, when we consider a computable reformulation in the form of a set of mixed integer linear constraints.
+In the following, we will discuss the convex case in Subsection \ref{secconvex piecewise linear} and the concave case in Subsection \ref{secconcave piecewise linear}.